-We are proud to announce the first speakers at Brainwash Festival taking place on Saturday, the 27th of October 2018.
-The five speakers listed below will take the stage in the English-language programmes.
+We are proud to announce the international line-up at Brainwash Festival taking place on Saturday, the 27th of October 2018.
 Go to brainwashfestival.nl/programmas for a list in Dutch of all speakers confirmed to date.

 Dislocation of the labour market by widespread automation, the multiplication of ‘bullshit jobs’ and hyperintelligent algorithms that know us better than we know ourselves.
 This will be our future if we don´t change our course fast, according to British economist Paul Mason.
 Time for a new post-capitalist system in which the economy is collaborative, based on self-management and basic income.
 Only then, can we escape the all-determining financial logic of neoliberalism.